-Paraphrase Productions is always looking for more ways to educate aspiring artists in the craft of theater.
+Paraphrase Productions is always looking for more ways to empower aspiring artists in the craft of theater.
 We believe that theater should never stop growing and changing and therefore we should never stop learning.
-Paraphrase Productions wants to continue training new directors, producers, stage managers, and designers who will bring new ideas and inventive approaches to old techniques.
-The Emerging Artists Program allows for aspiring artists to further their craft in a hands-on environment.
+We are excited to provide young artists training to become directors, producers, stage managers, and designers who will bring new ideas and inventive approaches to old techniques.
+The Emerging Artists Program creates a space for aspiring artists to further their craft in a hands-on environment.

-The Emerging Artists Program at Paraphrase Productions is a unique opportunity for people to gain an in-depth, hands-on training in the area of theater they love most.
-Whether it be directing, Stage Managing, Producing, or Designing Paraphrase Productions hopes to fully equip new artists to to do what they love.
+The Emerging Artists Program at Paraphrase Productions is a unique opportunity for people to gain in-depth, hands-on training in the area of theater they love most.
+Whether it be directing, stage management, producing, or design, Paraphrase Productions equips new artists with the tools and resources to do what they love.

 The goal of the Emerging Artists Program is to train new directors, stage managers, producers, and designers to begin mastering the craft they are interested in pursuing.
 They will be given both creative freedom and constructive guidance as they bring their visions and ideas to fruition in a play production.

-Those interested in the Emerging Artists program will apply no later than February 1.
+Those interested in the Emerging Artists program will apply no later than November 1st.
 Once applicants are selected they will be paired with a mentor in their corresponding department.
 That mentor will be responsible for training them to the best of their ability.
-Mentees will be given a number of tasks and responsibilities that train them for a future in that department.
-All mentees will serve as members of the creative team for Paraphrase Productions' main stage musicals for a period of 3 months.
+Emerging Artists will be given a number of tasks and responsibilities that train them for a future in that department.
+All emerging artists will serve as members of the creative team for Paraphrase Productions' main stage musicals for a period of 3 months.

 Emerging artists will have the unique opportunity of producing a play.
-This program will end with each artist taking on a leading position in their respective department.
-They will not only learn under a group of great mentors, they will be able to take on a show of their own and implement the things that they learned on the first section.
+This program cumulates with each artist taking on a leading position in their respective department.
+They will not only learn under a group of great mentors, they will be able to create a show of their own and implement the things that they learned during the first segment of their training.